 - Repeat until your pet starts to understand that “Quiet” means stop barking.
 Only stop giving treats and praise when your dog always responds.

 - The timing of the reward is key to training this command.
 Never give the treat when he’s still barking, otherwise you could be reinforcing the wrong behaviour.

 There are many “no bark” tools available.
 These include citronella collars, which spray your dog with an unpleasant smell when he barks, and electric shock collars.

 I don’t recommend these tools for several reasons.
 The first is that they don’t solve the underlying reason for barking.
-A shock collar might stop your dog barking in the short-term, but it won’t teach him when it’s inappropriate to bark in the long-term.
+A shock collar might stop your dog from barking in the short term, but it won’t teach him when it’s inappropriate to bark in the long term.

-Many dogs suffer from “separation anxiety” when left alone, which leads to barking, destructive behaviour and incontinence.
+Many dogs suffer from “separation anxiety” when left alone, which leads to barking, destructive behavior and incontinence.